-eBook Reader is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.
+eBook Reader is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 eBook Reader is an affordable digital book reader. eBook Reader is $20 shareware.
 You can try eBook Reader in Demo Mode for up to ten launches before registration is required.